shawnlxh/shawnlxh.github.io/_pages/cv.md

 Education
 ======
-* B.Eng. in Computer Science, Beijing University of Posts and Telecommunications, 2016
+* Ph.D in Computer Science, University of Illinois at Chicago, 2017-2022 (expected)
-* Ph.D in Computer Science, University of Illinois at Chicago, 2022 (expected)
+* B.Eng. in Computer Science, Beijing University of Posts and Telecommunications, 2012-2016

 Work experience
 ======